open-power/op-test/README.md

     lm_sensors ipmitool i2c-tools pciutils kernel-tools dtc

-From skiboot, you will need the xscom-utils and gard installed:
+On the Host OS, you will need to clone the skiboot source and then build the following latest utilities.

-    git clone https://github.com/open-power/skiboot
+    On the Host OS clone the skiboot source: git clone https://github.com/open-power/skiboot

+    Then:
     cd skiboot/external/xscom-utils
     make
     sudo make install
     cd ../gard
+    make
+    sudo make install
+    cd ../pflash
     make
     sudo make install